Skip to Main Content

 The Data File window contains your data and looks kind of like a spreadsheet.
 You can see your variable names at the top of each column and the values of each variable within those columns.
 Depending on what your data is, you may see numbers and/or text as the values.

 The Data File window has 2 different views.
 You will notice 2 tabs at the bottom of the screen.
-One is labelled Data View, which is what we are currently in by default.
+One is labelled Data View, which is what we are currently in.
 The other tab is labelled Variable View.
 If you click on Variable View, you will see the following interface:

 What is the difference between Data View and Variable View?